MO-RISE/platform-landkrabba/MANUAL_LOG.md

 # MANUAL LOG

-Here you write in free text any relevant to the specific login session
+Here you write in free text any relevant to the specific logging session